Canon 100D vs G9X

 The Canon EOS 100D (called Canon SL1 in some regions) and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in March 2013 and October 2015.
 The 100D is a DSLR, while the G9X is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch (G9X) sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the G9X provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 100D has a resolution of 17.9 megapixels, whereas the G9X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (47 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the G9X are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X has a lens build in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X has a lens built in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 100D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 100D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon 100D»||4.6 in||3.6 in||2.7 in||14.4 oz||380||n||Mar 2013||549||-||Canon 100D|